Privilege Escalation

 Python Capability

-Suppose the system administrator wants to grant superuser permission for any binary program, let’s say for python3, which should only be available to a specific user, and admin doesn’t want to give SUID or sudo permission.
-The admin supposed to used capabilities, for the python3 program that should be executed by specific user let’s say for user “demo”.
-This can be accomplished with following commands on the host machine.
+Suppose the system administrator wants to grant superuser permission for any binary program.
+For instance, consider python3, which should only be available to a specific user, and the admin doesn’t want to give SUID or sudo permission.
+In such cases, the admin can use capabilities for the python3 program that the specific user — let’s say user “demo” — should execute.
+This can be accomplished with the following commands on the host machine.

 which python3